usdot-its-jpo-data-portal/canary-lambda/README.md

 ## Configuration

+**Note: This configuration is still in progress and will be added in the future.**

 Configuration is _currently_ done in the code (in the future all configuration will be centralized into a CloudFormation template).
 You may change these values either via the Lambda UI or locally and then repackage your function and reupload the zip.

 ```